rhyannonjoy/api-docs-glossary/docs/tools-techniques.md

 ## main branch

-**Definition**: the default branch of a repository containing the published, released, or trusted version of content
+**Definition**: version control concept; the default branch of a repository containing the published, released, or trusted version of content

 **Purpose**: represents the single source of truth for live API documentation; all feature branches merge into `main`,